The Legend of Tiger Hood

 Boxing is a lot like Comedy.
 (Except it hurts less when you do it badly.)

 September 12, 2015

-After a long night of shows —some great, some terrible— I wobbled down MacDougal street to my spiritual home: The Comedy Cellar.
+After a long night of terrible shows I wobbled down MacDougal street to my spiritual home: The Comedy Cellar.

-He talked to me about boxingwhile I scoffed my face with pita and tabouleh.
-I’ve just started up with a trainer in Alphabet city: a Russian heavyweight named Yuri who beats the shit out of me twice a week for money.
+He talked to me about boxing3 while I scoffed my face with pita and tabouleh.
+I’ve just started up with a trainer in Alphabet city: a Russian heavyweight named Yuri4 who beats the shit out of me twice a week for money.
 I love it.

 I really enjoy boxing.
 It’s the only physical activity I’m remotely good at.
 For every other sport I’ve tried I look like a rabid squid trying to punch its way out of a sleeping bag.
 Boxing is a lot like comedy— I said that to Wil between mouthfuls and he went on a long, excited tangent about the exact correlations between the two.